Draw values, most likely model parameters.

 When drawing from a truncated normal distribution, users must provide values

-.
+for the arguments means and sds.
 These are numeric vectors of the same

-, and indicate the mean and the standard deviation
+size as lower and upper, and indicate the mean and the standard deviation

 of the normal distributions.